antaresproject/docs/docs/modules_development/module_base.md

 The class must implement the ```SettingsFormContract``` interface.
 Inside the ```build``` method your can build the form (within fieldset) using it in regular way.
 And it is done!
 The form will be created dynamically and it will handles validation based on your settings in your ```settings.php``` file.
 Access to the form will be available within the components page.

-#### What about custom form?
+### Custom Forms

-If you have already created form for the module and want to use it within the modules page instead of the automatically built, you should open the ```settings.php``` file and add an extra key.
+If you have already created form for the module and want to use it within the modules page instead of the automatically created configuration, you should open the ```settings.php``` file and add an extra key.

 ```php
 <?php